Skip to main content

 Funded by £3.6 million from the Office for Students (OfS), Student Space provides dedicated one-to-one text and web chat support services.
 It’s also an online platform providing vital mental health and wellbeing resources.

-This service is part of the £15 million we have asked the OfS to allocate towards student mental health in 2022/2023.
-This funding will also be used to give additional support for those making the transition from school or college to university.
-It will also be used to address any challenges that students may face in accessing local support services through their university, by establishing better partnerships between universities and local NHS services.
+This service is part of the £15 million we have asked the OfS to allocate towards student mental health in 2023/2024.
+This funding will also be used to give additional support for those making the transition from school or college to university, in particular through counselling services.

 To ensure all the information is readily available for students and young people, we have put together some useful links and sources of mental health support so that everyone can get the advice and help they need.
 This information is available here.